mlrun/mlrun/docs/projects/project.md

 # Projects

 A project is a container for all your work on a particular activity/application.
 It is the basic starting point for your work.
-Projects can be mapped to GIT repositories or IDE project (in PyCharm, VSCode, etc.), which enables versioning, collaboration, and CI/CD.
+Projects can be mapped to `git` repositories or IDE project (in PyCharm, VSCode, etc.), which enables versioning, collaboration, and CI/CD.
 Project access can be restricted to a set of users and roles.

 You can create project definitions using the SDK or a yaml file and store those in the MLRun DB, a file, or an archive.
 Project definitions